 Why You Should Trust Us

-In addition to controlled side-by-side testing, we also installed these products in various homes and offices and have used them for extended periods with all sorts of different HVAC systems.
+In addition to controlled side-by-side testing, we installed these products in various homes and offices and have used them for extended periods with different HVAC systems.
 This review has been updated with considerable new information and opinions collected from long-term real-world use.
 We considered the ease of installation and ease of use, how responsive customer support was, remote access capabilities, each model's temperature accuracy, and price to performance and feature ratio to determine value.

 Related: How We Tested Thermostats